junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Dosage for_ ampicillin and amoxicillin:

-By mouth (25 to 50 mg/kg/day)—capsules of 250 mg; syrup with 125 mg per teaspoon (5 ml) Ampicillin: Give 4 doses a day for 7 days.
+By mouth (25 to 50 mg/kg/day), capsules of 250 mg; syrup with 125 mg per teaspoon (5 ml) Ampicillin: Give 4 doses a day for 7 days.

 Amoxicillin: Give 3 doses a day for 7 days.